 If you don’t have a giant positive bank acount then you’re fragile.
 What I want for you guys and your fitness is to always be as robust or anti-fragile as possible.
 If you want to get the compounding interest on your deposits you know the investing of your fitness is you exercise daily you eat well and you have coaches to help you improve on those strategies and tactics, getting exponential results over time is what will make you antifragile.
 Being robust is adding to the savings account, eating well and daily exercise.
 If you find a way to move better, how to lift the next five pounds or to add a new movement that you’ve never done before that is exponential fitness investment.

-Take your one fitness flow positive dollar and you invest it into learning a new movement that is exponential growth, exponential opportunity for growth.
+Take your one fitness flow positive dollar and you invest it into learning a new movement.
+Learning is exponential growth, exponential opportunity for growth.
 If you can’t figure out how to do that on your own, go find an amazing coach or investor.
-There are plenty of fitness coaches who don’t know how to do that and so they can just go and put your efforts into a savings account.
+There are plenty of fitness coaches who don’t know how to do that.
+They put your efforts into a savings account.

-One of the greatest investors of all time is Warren Buffett if you gave him a dollar it’ll likely be worth 30 in a couple years.
+One of the greatest investors of all time is Warren Buffett.
+If you gave him a dollar it’ll likely be worth $30 in a couple years.
 He’s proven to have done that.
 There’s somebody with a proven track record that can do that and that’s what a coach serves the purpose of.
-If you’re not fitness flow positive you’re going to run out of your buffer zone then eventually the “unexpected or unknowable” WILL happen and you’re not going to have the balance to pay it.
+If you’re not fitness flow positive you’re going to run out of your buffer zone.
+Eventually the “unexpected or unknowable” WILL happen and you’re not going to have the balance to pay it.

 Maybe it’ll be a disease COVID, cancer a car crash and even if you do have this giant balance built up… it doesn’t guarantee that you’ll have enough to pay the balance.
-But what we can be certain of is if you have built up this giant bank of of fitness that you are more likely to be able to pay the balance.
+Certainly, if you have built up a giant bank of of fitness than you are more likely to be able to pay the balance.
 You’ll be 100 times more likely to be able to pay it.

-My challenge to you… whether you work out with us or not, is that you to think about your fitness and your health decisions not as a thing to check off the list but as a literal investment.
+My challenge to you… is that you to think about your fitness as a literal investment.
 It’s building the buffer between you and your fitness bankruptcy.
 Fitness bankruptcy means death, you don’t want that day to come.
 Start putting the fitness $$$ away now, if you don’t know how to make use of them get a coach.
 Find somebody who’s had success doing it.

-If I can encourage you to do anything… it is this… all the successful people we’ve talked to: the gym owners, the coaches, the successful athletes… it’s always about just getting a little better every day.
+If I can encourage you to do anything, it is this, getting a little better every day.
+All the successful people we’ve talked to: the gym owners, the coaches, the successful athletes… it’s always about just better.
 If you can do this little tiny thing a little bit better today and a little bit better tomorrow and you keep putting these little deposits in your account eventually that sum is ginormous!
 Figure out what you need to do today, even if you’ve started out the day terrible, what do you need to do to make it positive today.